iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

       diskDeploymentMode: "hybridFlash" # Set the disk deployment mode.
       ```

    - Specify the CPU architecture.
-Only when your k8s cluster uses hygon cpu, this field needs to be filled in as `hygon_x86_64`.
-In other cases this field is empty
+If you have a `hygon_x86_64` Kubernetes cluster, enter `hygon_x86_64`, or else leave the filed blank.

       ```yaml
       platform: ""
       ```

     - Specify the IOMesh edition.
+The field is blank by default, and if left unspecified, the system will install the Community edition automatically.

-      If you have purchased the Enterprise edition, then set the value of `edition` to `enterprise`.
+      In case you have purchased the Enterprise edition, then set the value of `edition` to `enterprise`.
 For details, refer to [IOMesh Specifications](https://www.iomesh.com/spec).

       ```yaml
       edition: "" # If left blank, Community Edition will be installed.